Sonnet 459

 And saw massed souls all thronging heaven’s gate;

-The grounds were littered quite with crumpled prayers
+The grounds lay littered thick with crumpled prayers

-High piled in mounds against the golden walls
+High piled in mounds against broad golden walls,

 And yet beyond the gilded confines there